artakhak/IoC.Configuration/README.md

     <!--
-    If settingsRequestor element is used, the type in type attribute should specify a type that implements SharedServices.ISettingsRequestor.
+    If settingsRequestor element is used, the type in type attribute should specify a type that implements IoC.Configuration.ISettingsRequestor.
 The implementation specifies a collection of requierd settings that shiuld be present in settings element.
     Note, the type specified in type attribute is fully integrated into a dependency injection framework.
 In other words, constructor parameters will be injected using bindings specified in dependencyInjection element.